 There is no doubt that supporting a charity provides a feel-good factor among our whole travel recruitment team.
 Our corporate social responsibility actions also set a tone here at Progressive, and every new team member immediately understands what sort of company we are.

 Our team as a whole are a socially minded lot.
 Of course, we don’t expect them to do charity work outside of the company, but we’re pleased to hear about it if they do.
 Operations director Tony Macdonald works with Syrian refugee families in Scotland.
-Claire Pidgeon, co-runs a volunteer-led Child Contact Centre charity which facilitates contact between separated children and family members.
+Claire Castro, co-runs a volunteer-led Child Contact Centre charity which facilitates contact between separated children and family members.
 She also gets involved with a Christmas shoe box appeal, and a local winter-nights homeless shelter.
 Fiona Morrison-Arnthal sponsors the education costs of an under-privileged child in Cape Town, South Africa.
-Nicola Townsend does charity runs for cancer research, as does Rosie Dunbar, as well as for Endometriosis UK and the Superhero run for Do it for Children, as well as providing voluntary guidance for a women’s support forum.
+Nicola Townsend does charity runs for cancer research.

 Personal social responsibility